Delta (American TV series): Episodes

+Production

+In early 1992, ABC had commissioned a pilot order of a new sitcom that starred Delta Burke, from Barry Kemp and Universal Television, the producing team behind Coach.
+The show was given a series order in May 1992, airing on Thursday nights.
+It was given a back end order in October 1992.
+The series was cancelled in May 1993 due to low ratings.

 Broadcast history

 The sitcom premiered September 15, 1992, to healthy ratings following Roseanne.
 It then moved to Thursday nights opposite FOX's The Simpsons, and ratings began to sink.
 It was pulled from the schedule in December 1992 and returned to ABC the following spring 1993 for six episodes before finally being canceled.
 In an attempt to infuse ratings, the show was moved back to Tuesdays after Roseanne, two new characters introduced, and Burke brought her brunette hair back that spring (including a rejig of the credits), in the sake of familiarity, but these changes proved to be too little, too late.
 It would rank 72nd for the season with an average 9.6 rating.